Thank you!

 Counselling, Psychotherapy and Supervision

-New for the Autumn 2024: Therapy Group in central Exeter on Wednesday evenings 6.30 pm to 8.30 pm.
-Starting in October a run of 10 weekly sessions.
+New for 2025: Therapy Group in central Exeter on Wednesday evenings 6.30 pm to 8.30 pm.
+Starting early in 2025.
+A run of 10 weekly sessions which will be repeated twice a year.
 If you are interested to find out more information, then please click the button and get in touch via the form or call me on 07753 827745.

-The basic goal of Gestalt therapy is for the individual to attain awareness of what they are doing and experiencing.
+The basic goal of Gestalt therapy is for the individual to attain awareness of what they are doing, how they are doing it and what is behind the experience.

 Through the process of awareness, the individual gains an understanding of himself and his environment.
 He/her recognizes the potential for change and his capacity to make choices, so that he may live an authentic, meaningful life.